Al Diyafah High School, Al Quasais Industrial Area, Al Nahda 2

 In September 2013 a sister branch of ADHS opened in Abu Dhabi, the Diyafah International School, in part responding to the demand created by its sister emirate’s completion of its own villa closure programme.

 Still family owned, and executively managed by the founder’s daughter, both schools are today professionally run by British principals.
-Patricia Johnston, current Head, joined Al Diyafah High School in August 2015 following her role as Executive Principal of Diyafah International School (September 2014 – May 2015), where she was brought in to support the school through its second inspection.
-The impact of her leadership on the school has been extraordinary, and we are particularly impressed with the level of transparency in publication of school examination results in full – something that many Tier 1 premiums still fail to deliver.
-Ms Johnston’s leadership, and the significantly enhanced improvements in both school governance and investment in the school by owners are recognised by the KHDA in its latest report in which Inspectors note: ” the very positive impact of the Principal and enhanced leadership shown by her recently restructured leadership team at senior and middle school levels. […] Leadership has improved and developed across the school, with increased resources and recent appointments made by the board of governors and leaders also enhancing the school’s ability to focus on its vision and values.”
+Patricia Johnston, previous Head, joined Al Diyafah High School in August 2015 following her role as Executive Principal of Diyafah International School (September 2014 – May 2015), where she was brought in to support the school through its second inspection.
+The impact of her leadership on the school was positive, and we were particularly impressed with the level of transparency in publication of school examination results in full – something that many Tier 1 premiums still fail to deliver.
+Ms Johnston’s leadership, and the significantly enhanced improvements in both school governance and investment in the school by owners were recognised by the KHDA, Inspectors noting: ” the very positive impact of the Principal and enhanced leadership shown by her recently restructured leadership team at senior and middle school levels. […] Leadership has improved and developed across the school, with increased resources and recent appointments made by the board of governors and leaders also enhancing the school’s ability to focus on its vision and values.”